echeran/smile-of-murugan/webbook/chapter11.md

-According to Jules Bloch, *Cilappatikāram* or the "Lay of the Anklet" is one of the most difficult, if not the most difficult of all Tamil ancient poetical works.1 In spite of this, the poem was translated into English,2 French,³ Russian 4 and Czech.
-5 It is only the Czech version which renders prose by prose and verse by verse in exact agreement with the original text.
-All the other translations are more or less exact 6 prosaic renderings of the poem and, though this is very sad, they lack almost totally the great poetic splendour and grace of the original.
+According to Jules Bloch, *Cilappatikāram* or the "Lay of the Anklet" is one of the most difficult, if not the most difficult of all Tamil ancient poetical works.[^most-difficult-tamil-work] In spite of this, the poem was translated into English,[^english-translation] French,[^french-translation] Russian[^russian-translation] and Czech.[^czech-translation] It is only the Czech version which renders prose by prose and verse by verse in exact agreement with the original text.
+All the other translations are more or less exact[^exact-translations] prosaic renderings of the poem and, though this is very sad, they lack almost totally the great poetic splendour and grace of the original.

-"
+[^most-difficult-tamil-work]: In his Foreword to V. R. Ramachandra Dikshitar's translation (Madras, 1939).

+[^english-translation]: Cf. V. R. Ramachandra Dikshitar, *The Silappadikaram* or *the Lay of the Anklet*, Oxford Univ.
+Press, Madras, 1939.

+[^french-translation]: Alain Daniélou-R. N. Desikan, Prince Ilangô Adigal, Le *roman* de *l'anneau,* Gallimard, Paris, 1961; A. Daniélou, *Shilappadikaram* (*The* Ankle *Bracelet),* New Directions, New York, 1965.

+[^russian-translation]: by J. J. Glazov, *Povest*' o *braslete*, Moskva, 1966.

+[^czech-translation]: Píseň o *klenotu-Silappadigáram*, transl. by Kamil Zvelebil, Praha, SNKL, 1965.
+It took me ten years to translate the text and reshape it in Czech verse.

+[^exact-translations]: The most precise of them being probably the Russian version.

 What is the *Cilappatikāram*?
-According to Aṭiyārkkunallār, the medieval commentator on the work, it is an *iyalicaināṭakapporuļ-* *toṭarnilaicceyyul*; this somewhat lengthy compound means a poetic work dealing with a story which has the elements of songs and dance (*or*, music and drama)".
+According to Aṭiyārkkunallār, the medieval commentator on the work, it is an *iyalicaināṭakapporuļ-* *toṭarnilaicceyyul*[^description-compound-word]; this somewhat lengthy compound means a poetic work dealing with a story which has the elements of songs and dance (*or*, music and drama)".
 This is not a bad definition of the main formal properties of the work, but it is hardly a satisfactory answer to the question about the essential character of the epos.
 According to my opinion, *Cilappatikāram* is
-I) a saga of the cult of Goddess Pattiṉi, 2) the first literary expression and the first ripe fruit of the Aryan-Dravidian synthesis in Tamilnad, 3) the first consciously national work of Tamil literature, the literary evidence of the fact that the Tamils had by that time attained nationhood.

-1 In his Foreword to V. R. Ramachandra Dikshitar's translation (Madras, 1939).

-2 Cf. V. R. Ramachandra Dikshitar, *The Silappadikaram* or *the Lay* of *the* Anklet, Oxford Univ.
-Press, Madras, 1939.

-3 Alain Daniélou-R. N. Desikan, Prince Ilangô Adigal, Le *roman* de *l'anneau,* Gallimard, Paris, 1961; A. Daniélou, *Shilappadikaram* (*The* Ankle *Bracelet),* New Directions, New York, 1965.

-* by J. J. Glazov, *Povest*' o *braslete*, Moskva, 1966.
-5 Píseň o *klenotu-Silappadigáram*, transl. by Kamil Zvelebil, Praha, SNKL, 1965.
-It took me ten years to translate the text and reshape it in Czech verse.

-6 The most precise of them being probably the Russian version.
-7 Cf. *ivviyalicaināṭakap poruṭṭotarnilaic ceyyulai atikal* ceykinra *kālattu*. . .
+[^description-compound-word]: Cf. *ivviyalicaināṭakap poruṭṭotarnilaic ceyyulai atikal* ceykinra *kālattu*. . .
 (p.
 6 of the 1950 U. V. Swaminatha Aiyar's ed.).

+\ 1) a saga of the cult of Goddess Pattiṉi, 2) the first literary expression and the first ripe fruit of the Aryan-Dravidian synthesis in Tamilnad, 3) the first consciously national work of Tamil literature, the literary evidence of the fact that the Tamils had by that time attained nationhood.

 The legend obviously existed in the indigenous tradition long before the great poem was born, and independent of it.
-An old poem, *Naṟṟiṇai* 216, and a probably even older poem, *Puṟam* 278,1 mention the motive; it occurs later in the *Vaiṣyapuraṇa,* in the commentary to *Yapparuňkalavirutti* we find a line which is part of the heroine's lament, but is not found in our versions of the great epic.
-According to Amitacākarar's *Yapparunkalam* I.351, there is a poem referred to as having been composed by Pattiṉi or Kaņṇaki.2 The story of the "great chaste lady" is known even today in balladform as *Kōvalankatai*, in “*puraṇic*" form as *Kaṇṇaki Purāṇam*.
+An old poem, *Naṟṟiṇai* 216, and a probably even older poem, *Puṟam* 278,[^motive] mention the motive; it occurs later in the *Vaiṣyapuraṇa,* in the commentary to *Yapparuňkalavirutti* we find a line which is part of the heroine's lament, but is not found in our versions of the great epic.
+According to Amitacākarar's *Yapparunkalam* I.351, there is a poem referred to as having been composed by Pattiṉi or Kaņṇaki.[^poem-by-kannaki] The story of the "great chaste lady" is known even today in balladform as *Kōvalankatai*, in “*puraṇic*" form as *Kaṇṇaki Purāṇam*.
 The heroes, however, became duly transformed: Kōvalaṉ is a